MuhammadShibli/QBertLevelGenerator/README.md

 # QBertLevelGenerator

-## Case Study: Critical Path-Based Procedural Level Generation

-### Objective
-The "QBertLevelGenerator" algorithm aims to procedurally generate game levels that are unique, replayable, and **guarantee a valid path** from the player’s starting position to the goal (the black sphere).
-By prioritizing the creation of a critical path before populating the rest of the level, this algorithm ensures that every generated level is solvable, enhancing player satisfaction and gameplay experience.

-### Algorithm Overview

-1. **Critical Path Generation:**
-   - **Starting Point Selection:** The algorithm begins by selecting a random starting block on the grid for the player to spawn.
-   - **Path Construction:** Using the `walkerSteps` parameter, it generates a critical path from the starting block to the goal by moving step-by-step in a random direction (left or right).
-   - **Goal Placement:** The last block in the critical path is designated as the goal location (the black sphere).

-2. **Grid Population:**
-   - **Filling Empty Blocks:** After establishing the critical path, the algorithm fills additional blocks based on the `fillMapNumber` parameter, adding complexity and variety to the level without obstructing the critical path.
-   - **Item and Obstacle Placement:** Random items (like red gems, red spheres, and black spheres) are placed on filled blocks to enhance gameplay dynamics.

-3. **Ensuring Solvability:**
-   - By generating the critical path first, the algorithm avoids the common procedural generation issue where random levels may be unsolvable.
-   - This method guarantees that the player can always reach the goal, providing a consistent gameplay experience.

-### Key Components and Variables

-- **`walkerSteps` (int):** Determines the length of the critical path.
-A higher number results in a longer path from the player to the goal.
-- **`fillMapNumber` (int):** Specifies how many additional blocks to fill after the critical path is established, impacting grid density and obstacles.
-- **`Block.cs`:** Manages individual block properties and behaviors, such as position (`row`, `col`), state (`isEmpty`), and contents (gems, spheres).
-- **`BlockGridCreator.cs`:** Handles the creation and arrangement of the grid based on `gridSizeX` and `gridSizeY`, setting up spatial relationships between blocks.
-- **`ProceduralGenerator.cs`:** Implements the critical path algorithm and populates the grid with additional blocks and items.

-### Visual Representation

-To better illustrate the algorithm's functionality, consider the following stages of level generation:

-1. **Initial Grid with Empty Blocks**

-   ![Insert Screenshot 1: An empty grid showcasing all blocks in their initial state before generation.]

-2. **Critical Path Creation**

-   ![Insert Screenshot 2: The grid highlighting the critical path from the player's starting block to the goal block (black sphere).]

-3. **Populating Additional Blocks**

-   ![Insert Screenshot 3: The grid after additional blocks have been filled based on `fillMapNumber`, showing increased complexity.]

-4. **Final Level with Items and Obstacles**

-   ![Insert Screenshot 4: The completed level with all items (gems, spheres) placed, ready for gameplay.]

-### Advantages of the Critical Path Approach

-- **Guaranteed Solvability:** By constructing the path first, the algorithm ensures that every level is playable without needing complex validation checks after generation.
-- **Controlled Difficulty:** Adjusting `walkerSteps` and `fillMapNumber` allows for fine-tuning the level’s difficulty and complexity.
-- **Enhanced Replayability:** While the critical path remains a central feature, the random placement of additional blocks and items ensures that each level feels fresh and unpredictable.

-### Example Levels

-Here are examples of levels generated with different input variables:

-- **Short Path, Sparse Grid**
+## Overview

+The "QBertLevelGenerator" is a procedural generation algorithm designed to create Q*Bert-inspired levels.
+These levels follow a pyramid-like grid structure where each block can contain items, obstacles, or spawn points for the player and goal.
+The unique design philosophy of this algorithm focuses on ensuring a **solvable path** from the player's start to the goal (a black sphere) by laying out the critical path first.
+This approach guarantees level solvability, which is essential in procedurally generated games.

+## Q*Bert Level Layout

+In a Q*Bert-inspired game, levels are organized in a staggered, triangular grid, where each block connects diagonally with neighboring blocks.
+This distinct layout sets up a playable area with strategic pathways that guide player movement.

+![Insert Screenshot 1: An example of the empty Q*Bert grid layout to introduce the structure.]*

+## Key Components of the Algorithm

+The generation process is managed by three main scripts: **BlockGridCreator.cs**, **Block.cs**, and **ProceduralGenerator.cs**.
+Each plays a specific role in constructing and populating the level.

+### 1. Building the Grid Layout with `BlockGridCreator.cs`

+The `BlockGridCreator.cs` script is responsible for creating the level’s grid structure.
+Using adjustable grid dimensions (`gridSizeX` and `gridSizeY`) and block spacing (`blockWidth` and `blockHypotenuse`), it arranges blocks in a staggered layout that mimics a pyramid.
+This layout forms the basis of the Q*Bert-style gameplay space.

+- **Parameters:**
+  - `gridSizeX` and `gridSizeY`: Define the grid’s width and height.
+  - `blockWidth` and `blockHypotenuse`: Control the spacing between blocks, creating the staggered layout.

+**Process:**
+- Each block is placed in rows with staggered columns to form the pyramid layout.
+- Jump vectors (`LeftJumpVector` and `RightJumpVector`) are calculated, guiding player movement directions.

+![Insert Screenshot 2: The grid created by `BlockGridCreator.cs`, showing how blocks are positioned in a pyramid structure.]*

+### 2. Defining Block Properties with `Block.cs`

+Each block within the grid is defined by `Block.cs`, which assigns properties such as state (empty or filled) and potential contents (gems, spheres).
+Blocks know their own position (`row` and `col`), any items they hold, and connections to neighbors, allowing for flexible gameplay interactions.

+- **Key Properties:**
+  - **row and col:** Position in the grid.
+  - **isEmpty:** Indicates whether the block is empty or filled.
+  - **hasBlackGem, hasRedGem, etc.:** Tracks which items are present on the block.

+**Process:**
+- Each block’s state and contents are dynamically managed.
+- Visual effects and animations are applied as necessary, enabling elements like gem animations.

+![Insert Screenshot 3: Example of blocks with various properties set, showing items like gems or spheres on different blocks.]*

+### 3. Laying Out the Solvable Path with `ProceduralGenerator.cs`

+The `ProceduralGenerator.cs` script is the core of the level’s procedural generation.
+Its design philosophy emphasizes **ensuring solvability** by laying out a critical path before filling the remaining blocks with randomized elements.
+This reverse approach—where the critical path is established first—was chosen to avoid the complexity of validating randomly generated layouts for solvability, a step that would have been outside the project’s scope.

+#### Critical Path-First Approach

+1. **Starting with the Goal in Mind:** The algorithm begins by selecting a starting block and then creates a path towards the black sphere (the goal).
+This ensures that a solvable route is always in place.
+2. **Path Construction:** Using the `walkerSteps` parameter, a path is generated step-by-step from the starting block to the goal, ensuring continuous movement through adjacent blocks.
+3. **Populating the Remaining Grid:** After laying out the critical path, additional blocks are filled based on the `fillMapNumber` parameter, adding complexity without interfering with the critical path.

+- **Key Variables:**
+  - **walkerSteps**: Defines the length of the critical path.
+  - **fillMapNumber**: Controls the number of additional filled blocks after the path is set.
+  - **Item Prefabs** (e.g., `blackGemPrefab`, `redGem`, `redSpherePrefab`): Prefabs for items that populate the grid, adding variation to each level.

+**Process:**
+1. **Critical Path Creation:** The algorithm lays out the critical path first, ensuring the player can always reach the goal.
+2. **Random Block Filling:** Additional blocks are filled randomly, adding challenge and interest without obstructing the main path.
+3. **Item Placement:** Items are added to various blocks, creating gameplay elements and enhancing player interaction.

+![Insert Screenshot 4: The grid after generating the critical path, highlighting the direct path from the start to the goal.]*

+![Insert Screenshot 5: The fully populated grid with additional blocks and items, demonstrating the final level structure.]*

+### Example Levels and Parameters

+Below are examples of levels generated with different values for `walkerSteps` and `fillMapNumber`, showing the flexibility and scalability of the algorithm.

+1. **Short Path, Sparse Grid**

    - *Parameters:* `walkerSteps = 3`, `fillMapNumber = 2`
-  - ![Insert Screenshot 5: A simple level with a short critical path and minimal additional blocks, suitable for beginners.]
+   - ![Insert Screenshot 6: A simple level with a short critical path and minimal additional blocks, suitable for beginners.]*

-- **Long Path, Dense Grid**
+2. **Long Path, Dense Grid**

    - *Parameters:* `walkerSteps = 10`, `fillMapNumber = 15`
-  - ![Insert Screenshot 6: A complex level with a long critical path and many additional blocks, offering a challenging experience.]
+   - ![Insert Screenshot 7: A complex level with a long critical path and many additional blocks, offering a challenging experience.]*

+### Advantages of the Critical Path Approach

+- **Guaranteed Solvability:** By laying out the critical path first, the algorithm ensures that each level is playable without requiring additional validation checks.
+- **Controlled Difficulty:** Parameters like `walkerSteps` and `fillMapNumber` allow for fine-tuning the level’s complexity and challenge.
+- **Enhanced Replayability:** Randomized elements, such as block filling and item placement, ensure each level remains fresh and engaging.

 ### Future Enhancements

+To further improve the generation process, the following features could be considered:

-- **Dynamic Difficulty Adjustment:** Implementing a system to adjust `walkerSteps` and `fillMapNumber` based on player performance could further enhance gameplay.
+- **Dynamic Difficulty Adjustment:** Adjusting `walkerSteps` and `fillMapNumber` based on player performance.
-- **Alternative Pathways:** Introducing branching paths off the critical path could add exploration elements and increase replayability.
+- **Branching Paths:** Adding optional paths for exploration beyond the critical path.
-- **Visual Variety:** Incorporating different block types and visual themes as levels progress can maintain a fresh aesthetic experience.
+- **Themed Blocks:** Introducing different block types and visual themes as levels progress.

-By focusing on a critical path-first approach, the "QBertLevelGenerator" effectively addresses common challenges in procedural generation, resulting in a robust and engaging level creation system.
+By focusing on a critical path-first approach, the "QBertLevelGenerator" achieves a balanced solution between uniqueness and playability, exemplifying a robust design for procedural level generation.